compeople/dh-agent-workshop/Readme.md

 # ADK Example
 ## Set up

+It is required to have the Google Cloud CLI installed on your machine.
+You can find a guide to install it here: https://docs.cloud.google.com/sdk/docs/install

 ### Create and activate your virtual environment

 It is recommended to use **Python 3.12** to create your virtual environment.